material-admin/doc-material-components/buttons-examples/Web/web-button-example.md

 `mdc-button__label` | Recommended.\* Indicates the element containing the button's text label.
 `mdc-button__icon` | Optional.
 Indicates the element containing the button's icon.

-> \*_NOTE_: The `mdc-button__label` element is required for buttons with a trailing icon, but it is currently optional for
-> buttons with no icon or a leading icon.
-In the latter cases, it is acceptable for the text label to simply exist
-> directly within the `mdc-button` element.
+ **_NOTE_: The `mdc-button__label` element is required for buttons with a trailing icon, but it is currently optional for buttons with no icon or a leading icon.
+In the latter cases, it is acceptable for the text label to simply exist directly within the `mdc-button` element.<br>
-> However, the `mdc-button__label` class may become mandatory for all cases in the future, so it is recommended to
+ However, the `mdc-button__label` class may become mandatory for all cases in the future so we recommended to always include it.**
-> always include it to be future-proof.

 ### Sass Mixins